 Group therapy: Group therapy sessions are held daily.
 During these sessions, you will meet together with other patients and discuss topics such as depression, self-esteem, impulsivity, anxiety, behavior choices, and self-control.
 Rehabilitation groups are held twice a day on a daily basis.
 We offer recreation groups that are held three days per week.

 Family therapy: At our mental health rehab center, we know how important family involvement is in one’s treatment process.
 While being treated, family sessions will occur at least once per week.
 Additional sessions can be conducted at the discretion of the therapist based on the needs of the client.

 Experiential therapy: We believe it is important to incorporate all aspects of a person’s life into rehab to make the experience as thorough as possible.
 Therefore we provide a therapeutic recreation program that assesses, educates, and assists clients to improve their physical lifestyle.
 Experiential methods include:

 - Recreation activities

 Ending treatment can be an intimidating time and returning to old routines can bring about anxiety.
-Valley Behavioral understands this and tries to make discharge as comfortable and seamless as possible.
+At our mental health rehab center, we understand this and tries to make discharge as comfortable and seamless as possible.
 We begin the discharge process when you are admitted into the inpatient program, which ensures a continuing care plan is already in place when discharge approaches.
 Care coordinators will schedule follow-up appointments for you and/or provide you with proper placement if needed.
 Some clients opt to join our residential treatment program, which lasts for a longer period of time and allows you to continue your care.
 Others may join a partial hospitalization program (PHP) or intensive outpatient program (IOP) or may be discharged to home with referrals to traditional outpatient therapy.
-At Valley Behavioral Health System, we will do everything in our power to make sure that you reach your goal of recovery.
+At Valley Behavioral Health System in Fort Smith, Arkansas, we will do everything in our power to make sure that you reach your goal of recovery.